surf-sci-bc/deployment/dev/README.md

 # Development

-Use this to do development in a (local) docker container that uses an editable install of ```agfalta_tools``` that is mounted from your project folder.
+Use this to do development in a (local) docker container that uses an editable install of ```uspy``` that is mounted from your project folder.

 ## Preparation